Local authoritative DNS on OpenBSD using dhcpd(8) and unbound(8)

 peterepeat.home.arpa has address 192.168.1.241

-1. nsd(8) can also fulfill this function if lookups to home.arpa. are forwarded to it with unbound, but it’s a more involved setup.
-RFC8375 states that it is permissible to combine the recursive resolver function for general DNS lookups with an authoritative resolver for home.arpa.
+1. nsd(8) can also fulfill this function if you forward lookups to home.arpa. to it with unbound, but that’s a more involved setup.
+RFC8375 states that combining the recursive resolver function for general DNS lookups with an authoritative resolver for home.arpa. is permissible.